webhookrelay/relay-go/README.md

 ## Installation

-This client requires Go to be installed ([install instructions](https://golang.org/doc/install)) on your system.
+This client requires Go 1.12 (earlier versions might work as well) to be installed ([install instructions](https://golang.org/doc/install)) on your system.
 To install client application, run:

 ```
 make install